AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52921-internal-error-requesting-cart-details-from-graphql-for-out-of-stock-configurable-product.md

 ---
-title: "ACSD-52921: Error requesting cart details from GraphQL for out-of-stock configurable product"
+title: 'ACSD-52921: Error requesting cart details from GraphQL for out-of-stock configurable product'
 description: Apply the ACSD-52921 patch to fix the Adobe Commerce issue where an internal error occurs on requesting cart details from GraphQL for an out-of-stock configurable product.
 feature: GraphQL, Configuration, Products, Shopping Cart
 role: Admin
+exl-id: 687460c4-f0d5-45d2-82b1-dda2947fe1e7
 ---
 # ACSD-52921: Error requesting cart details from GraphQL for out-of-stock configurable product

 The ACSD-52921 patch fixes the issue where an internal error occurs on requesting cart details from GraphQL for an out-of-stock configurable product.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.35 is installed.
 The patch ID is ACSD-52921.
 Please note that the issue was fixed in Adobe Commerce 2.4.7.